I know I’ve had a lot of posts lately about my books, but I promise I have a bacon post coming up.

 The book is chick lit first.
 There is a mystery, a little romance, and some humor.
 Having a racquet on the cover was definitely giving the wrong impression.
 I think I realized this several months back, but I didn’t act on the nagging feelings.

 The book went free at Barnes & Noble on February 20.
 The cover change showed up the next morning.
 I saw later that the book was promptly listed by two Nook Facebook sites, and the downloads at Barnes & Noble started right away.
 I didn’t know it at the time, but sales of the other books in the series started the very next day.
-As of today, actual books sales at Barnes & Noble are ahead of sales at Amazon.

-We were talking about covers.
 I truly believe that changing the cover on Sunshine Hunter to a cuter, more girly cover representing Chick Lit made a huge difference in people choosing to download the book or not.
 To all of the over 20,000 people who have downloaded the book so far – thank you!
 Thank you to everyone who has read their download, and another big thank you if you have chosen to read more of Susan’s (mis)adventures.
 I’m grateful and appreciative.

 Have you always loved your book cover?
 Have you had any nagging feelings about it?
 Have you changed your cover, and if so, how many times?
 I know I’m not alone in this.